kebaldwi/DNAC-TEMPLATES/ExamplesAndConcepts.md

 Once you have imported the template you can look at the logic.

+#### Key Features
+1. System MTU set by default, but modifiable via the form
+2. VTP Domain set to Hostname, you can change to variable by removing `{% set VtpDomain = Hostname %}`
+3. Shuts downn Vlan 1 if not in use
+4. Automatically builds Etherchannel if required

 ```J2
 {# <------Onboarding-Template-------> #}
 {# To be used for onboarding when using Day N Templates #}